l8te/eleventy-test/index.md

 ## to do
 - tags in json?
-- permalinks to get url from title, not filename
 - separate directory/collection for work (paglist by collection?)
 - images from filename in frontmatter
-- 404 page

 ## done
 - permalinks in json